Jennifer Christine Nash

 Black sexual politics

-Her current book project, Black Feminism Remixed (under contract with Duke University Press), examines the racial politics of the discipline of women's studies, and focuses on the field's anxious relationship with intersectionality.
-Nash has held fellowships at the Columbia Society of Fellows and the WEB Du Bois Institute at Harvard University.
+Nash is currently working on a new project on the politics of black motherhood.
+She has held fellowships at the Columbia Society of Fellows and the WEB Du Bois Institute at Harvard University.
 She also received a Woodrow Wilson Junior Faculty Career Enhancement Grant.

 The Black Body in Ecstasy: Reading Race, Reading Pornography (Duke University Press, 2014).

 Love: Macmillan Interdisciplinary Handbooks in Gender Studies (New York: Macmillan, 2016).

 “Black Pleasures/Black Death,” Palimpsest: A Journal on Women, Gender, and the Black Atlantic (forthcoming)

 “Institutional Feelings: Practicing Women’s Studies in the Corporate University,” co-edited with